Zhang-Haoran/my-component-library/interview/interview.md

 ### **What’s your plan?**

-For my career plan, I want to become mid level developer within 3 years.
+For my career plan, I want to become senior level developer within 3 years.
 I have been enhanced my technical skills during the work and also in my leisure time.
 I usually have side project in GitHub to practice my skills which can make me approach my goal.

 ### **Have you heard about our company?**